What is considered a “self-nomination”?

 Is a cover letter necessary?

 Yes and it MUST be signed by the nominator(s).
 It is imperative that a cover letter is included with the packet and is separate from the two-page summary.
 This cover letter MUST include complete contact information for both the nominator and nominee.
-Complete information includes names, positions, mailing addresses, telephone and fax numbers, as well as e-mail addresses (if applicable).
+Complete information includes names, positions, mailing addresses, telephone and e-mail addresses.

 Can the nomination summary be longer than two pages?